Running ED simulation

 import pyalps.plot

-Prepare the input parameters and write them into a specific format
+Then we prepare each set of input parameters and write them into the format ALPS

 parms = []